 Katie Schroth

-Vice President, Air & Space Forces Center
+Vice President, Air and Space Forces Center

-A specialist in communication and networking systems, Schroth has more than 20 years of experience in system of systems integration and systems acquisitions in nuclear command, control, and communications and tactical domains at MITRE.
+A specialist in communication and networking systems, Schroth has more than 20 years of experience in system-of-systems integration and systems acquisitions in nuclear command, control, and communications and tactical domains at MITRE.
 She also served as managing director of the Air and Space Forces Center Nuclear Enterprise division, and as Air Force Nuclear Enterprise portfolio director, leading teams to create cross-cutting modernization prototypes delivered to sponsors.

-Schroth holds a bachelor’s degree in electrical engineering from Merrimack College and a master’s in electrical engineering from Worcester Polytechnic Institute.
+Schroth holds a bachelor’s degree in electrical engineering from Merrimack College and a master’s degree in electrical engineering from Worcester Polytechnic Institute.